Skip to content

 PDF (probability density function)#

-3. Optionally the importance function is upscaled i.e. interpolated using cubic spline interpolation to a finer grid of bins.
-Centres of bins are used as nodes for the splines and the function is evaluated in the centeres of the new bins where the new bins are created by splitting the old bins in upscale_pdf intervals of equal width.
-This way the edge bins of each binning region are actually extrapolated rather than interpolated.
+3. Optionally, the importance function is upscaled.
+This means that it is interpolated using cubic spline interpolation to a finer grid of bins.
+The centres of bins are used as nodes for the splines.
+The new bins are created by splitting the old bins into upscale_pdf number of bins of equal width.
+The function is evaluated in the centers of the new bins.
+This way, the edge bins of each binning region are actually extrapolated rather than interpolated.

 4. The new batch of jets is being read and after the cuts are applied n_batch jets remain.
 The jets are binned with the the binning from step 1 (if upscaling is not used) or upscaled binning defined by 3 (if upscaling is used) and the reference number of the bin for each jet is saved.